From static to adaptive: immune memory-based jailbreak detection for large language models: Analysis

-We further evaluated MAAG’s generalization and robustness on diverse safety evaluation sets, as summarized in Figure-\ref{fig:matirx}.
-This figure presents binary classification heatmaps (confusion matrices) of MAAG’s predictions on three datasets: (a) JailbreakBench, a collection of known jailbreak prompts; (b) XSTest, a curated safety test set; and (c) WildBench, a set of real-world “wild” jailbreak examples.
+As shown in Figure \ref{fig:matirx}, the experiment presents the detection results of the system on three public safety benchmarks.
+Despite achieving strong jailbreak detection performance, the system maintains a low false positive rate, demonstrating robust discrimination of benign prompts.
+This figure presents binary classification heatmaps on three datasets.
 Across all three cases, the heatmaps are strongly diagonal, indicating high true positive and true negative rates.
-MAAG accurately flags the vast majority of malicious prompts and correctly lets benign prompts pass, achieving a desirable balance between security and usability.
-Notably, on the WildBench dataset of previously unseen attacks, the model retains a high detection rate, successfully catching most novel jailbreaks while issuing almost no false alarms on innocuous inputs.
-For instance, MAAG maintains roughly 85\% accuracy on never-before-seen jailbreak attempts, far outperforming static detectors (which failed to recognize over 20\% of these “zero-day” exploits).
-At the same time, benign queries in all datasets are rarely misclassified as attacks – the heatmaps show negligible off-diagonal counts in the sections corresponding to false positives.
-This demonstrates that MAAG’s guard not only generalizes to new and obfuscated threats but also remains conservative on safe inputs, thereby avoiding unnecessary refusals or interruptions to normal user queries.
+The system accurately flags the vast majority of malicious prompts and correctly lets benign prompts pass, achieving a desirable balance between security and usability.
+For instance, the system maintains roughly $85\%$ accuracy on never seen attack attempts, far outperforming static methods.
+At the same time, benign queries in all datasets are rarely misclassified as attacks.
+This demonstrates that the system guard not only generalizes to new and obfuscated threats but also remains conservative on safe inputs, thereby avoiding unnecessary refusals or interruptions to normal user queries.